top of page

 • Our staff role model democratic behaviours

-• Families voices are heard through questionnaires, showcase events and our open door policy
+• Families' voices are heard through questionnaires, showcase events and our open-door policy

 We encourage learners to understand and respect the laws of our country and contrast these with similar sanctions imposed around the world.
 Through philosophy, we explore the principles behind setting such rules for society and enable learners to think about the suitability and appropriateness of such rules.
-For example, philosophy topics which have previously covered such laws have explored issues of crime and punishment and equality and discrimination.
+For example, philosophy topics previously covered by such laws have explored issues of crime and punishment and equality and discrimination.

 How we promote the Rule of Law at Rodmersham: